 Augmented reality is used to enhance or augment the world around us with digital information.”
 The Augmented Reality market revenue is projected to reach a value of 26.06 billion dollars by 2025 .
 It, therefore, represents a forceful tool to invest in.

 Now let’s see how this technology is playing out in the luxury industry.

 For the opening of Burberry’s new retail shop in Tokyo, the brand launched an Augmented Reality shopping tool through Google Search technology.
-The tool enables consumers to experience Burberry’s products embedded in their environment.
+The tool enabled consumers to experience Burberry’s products embedded in their environment.
 The goal is to enhance customers’ research and shopping experience online.

-With the COVID-19 situation, there are even more opportunities for augmented reality in fashion, especially regarding Runway Shows, Virtual Fitting rooms, Smart Mirrors, Showrooms, and Windows.
+With the COVID-19 situation, there are even more opportunities for augmented reality in fashion, especially regarding runway shows, virtual fitting rooms, smart mirrors, showrooms, and windows.

 For example, Helen Papagiannis developed an augmented reality activation to show how Louis Vuitton could extend its window displays.
 Smartpixels developed similar activations for Dior, Moet Hennessy, Nike, and Kenzo.

 A few examples can be listed.
 At Tom Ford’s London beauty boutique, shoppers can choose from 233 lipsticks stored in the Color Room and track their makeup application sessions in the Makeup Room using the so-called MemoMi “memory mirrors.”
 These mirrors even keep a record of which products clients test.

 Your customers will have a deeper understanding of your items thanks to SmartPixels’ flawless and dynamic 3D augmented reality solution.
 They will just need a few clicks to visualize their personalized product on their desktop or mobile.
-For shoppers, envisioning thousands of product combinations in real-time is the key to a successful online shopping experience.
+For shoppers, envisioning thousands of product combinations in real time is the key to a successful online shopping experience.